Maurice Leggett: Albany Empire

 Leggett returned to the Arena Football League when he signed with the Albany Empire in time for the final regular season game.
 After advancing in the playoffs, Leggett recorded Albany's first points in ArenaBowl XXXII when he intercepted a pass and returned it 54 yards for a touchdown.
 Leggett also recovered a fumble en route to Albany's first championship.
 The league folded in November 2019.

-Statistics
+CFL statistics

+Coaching career

+Leggett was the last interim head coach of the National Arena League's Albany Empire in 2023 before the team was removed from the league.

 Personal life

 Leggett has a son, Malik Price, born in 2007.
 He participates in ballet, performing with the Royal Winnipeg Ballet in a performance of The Nutcracker.
 Leggett has been a fan of ballet since taking a ballet class in high school.
 He also has interest in opera and frequently listens to classical music.
 Leggett majored in criminal justice in college, and also studied voice and piano.
 He cites Ed Reed and Ray Lewis as his inspirations in football.